 Learn about our proprietary treatment for sexual pain, the DiRoss Methodologysm

-- A thorough assessment is imperative in order to identify the particular type of dyspareunia the woman has and to offer the appropriate intervention.
+- A thorough assessment is imperative to identify the woman’s particular type of dyspareunia and offer the appropriate intervention.
 The clinician who takes the time to obtain a complete and careful medical, emotional, and sexual evaluation can help resolve most of these problems.

-- It is not mandatory that the partner comes along for the sessions unless otherwise instructed.
+- The partner doesn’t need to come along for the sessions unless otherwise instructed.

-- Treatment itself is about 2-7 sessions depending on the cause, and rarely more than 10 sessions.
+- The treatment itself is about 2-7 sessions depending on the cause, and rarely more than 10 sessions.

-- Read our Insurance page for instructions how to get reimbursed for the treatment.
+- Read our Insurance page for instructions on how to get reimbursed for the treatment.